DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_executive_summary.md

 ## Electronic publishing requires deeper changes in your work than you might have expected

 "You must change your life" - borrowing from philosopher Peter Sloterdijk, this could be the summary of our message for art and design oriented publishers, writers, editors and designers transitioning from traditional book making to electronic publishing or - more typically - hybrid print and electronic publishing.
-Hybrid publishing will sooner or later confront them with the following: (a) rethinking of traditional publication formats, (b) rethinking of editorial and production workflows and (c) rethinking of distribution.
+Hybrid publishing will sooner or later confront them with the following: (a) rethinking of traditional publication formats (eg a catalog), (b) rethinking of editorial and production workflows and (c) rethinking of distribution.

 ## Change is minor for scientific and mass publishers